Energy Derivatives Pricing, Hedging and Risk Management - DPH2

 Energy Derivatives Pricing, Hedging and Risk Management (DPH2) is the premiere intermediate course on energy and commodity hedging, market risk measurement and management and derivatives pricing.

 The course starts with a review of energy price behavior, and applied probability and statistics using Excel exercises with hands-on calculations.
-After being introduced to the building blocks of risk analysis, delegates conduct several hands-on exercises that show how to estimate volatilities, correlations and calculate Value at Risk and other risk metrics.
+After introducing the building blocks of risk analysis, we estimate volatilities, correlations and calculate Value at Risk and other risk metrics.

-Delegates are introduced to the most commonly used derivatives pricing models in energy trading organizations such as closed-form solutions, binomial trees, and Monte Carlo simulation.
-The main stochastic price processes for energy risk analysis such as Geometric Brownian Motion and Mean-reverting models are illustrated with pricing and risk analysis examples.
+Delegates are introduced to the most commonly used derivatives pricing models in energy trading organizations such as closed-form solutions and Monte Carlo simulation.
+The main price processes for energy risk analysis such as Geometric Brownian Motion and Mean-reverting models are illustrated with pricing and risk analysis examples.

-Delegates are also introduced to implied volatility skews and “Greeks” to measure and manage the risk of option books as well as relevant accounting rules for valuation and hedge accounting such as IAS 39/IFRS9.
+To value and manage the risk of option books, the concepts of implied volatility skews and surfaces as well as the “Greeks’ are presented using practical exercises.
+We also review the relevant accounting rules for valuation and hedge accounting such as IAS 39/IFRS9.

 The course concludes by providing in-depth applications of market risk management of energy portfolios, with particular emphasis on VaR, Stress Tests and Backtesting.
 Delegates conduct hands-on calculations for variance-covariance, Monte Carlo and Historical Simulation VaR for energy portfolios.